PrEP to Prevent HIV

-HIV negative individuals can take medicine to reduce their risk of contracting HIV.
+Individuals who are HIV negative can take a daily pill to reduce their risk of getting HIV.
+It’s called PrEP!

 PrEP takes about 1–3 weeks to reach the highest levels of protection.